PNM Resources (NYSE:PNM) Releases FY 2022 Earnings Guidance

 PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $2.500-$2.600 for the period, compared to the Thomson Reuters consensus estimate of $2.550.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2023 guidance to $2.600-$2.750 EPS.

-PNM Resources (NYSE:PNM – Get Rating) last issued its earnings results on Thursday, February 3rd.
-The utilities provider reported $0.21 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.16 by $0.05.
-PNM Resources had a return on equity of 9.76% and a net margin of 11.24%.
-Equities analysts predict that PNM Resources will post 2.55 EPS for the current fiscal year.
+PNM Resources (NYSE:PNM – Get Rating) last posted its earnings results on Thursday, February 3rd.
+The utilities provider reported $0.21 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.16 by $0.05.
+PNM Resources had a net margin of 11.24% and a return on equity of 9.76%.
+Equities research analysts expect that PNM Resources will post 2.55 earnings per share for the current year.

-Several brokerages recently weighed in on PNM.
-Mizuho raised their price target on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research report on Wednesday, February 9th.
-Barclays dropped their target price on shares of PNM Resources from $50.00 to $45.00 and set an underweight rating on the stock in a research report on Friday, December 10th.
-They noted that the move was a valuation call.
-Wells Fargo & Company raised shares of PNM Resources from an equal weight rating to an overweight rating and set a $50.00 target price on the stock in a research report on Monday, December 13th.
-Finally, StockNews.com started coverage on shares of PNM Resources in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of Hold and an average target price of $49.33.
+Several research analysts have recently weighed in on the stock.
+StockNews.com started coverage on shares of PNM Resources in a report on Thursday, March 31st.
+They issued a hold rating for the company.
+Mizuho upped their target price on PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research report on Wednesday, February 9th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and one has issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has an average rating of Hold and an average target price of $49.33.

-Several hedge funds have recently modified their holdings of PNM.
-Jane Street Group LLC purchased a new stake in shares of PNM Resources during the 3rd quarter worth approximately $239,000.
-Invesco Ltd. grew its stake in PNM Resources by 2.9% in the 4th quarter.
-Invesco Ltd. now owns 159,548 shares of the utilities provider’s stock valued at $7,276,000 after buying an additional 4,456 shares in the last quarter.
-Barclays PLC grew its stake in PNM Resources by 528.0% in the 4th quarter.
-Barclays PLC now owns 869,026 shares of the utilities provider’s stock valued at $39,637,000 after buying an additional 730,636 shares in the last quarter.
-LPL Financial LLC purchased a new position in PNM Resources in the 4th quarter valued at approximately $278,000.
-Finally, Cubist Systematic Strategies LLC purchased a new position in PNM Resources in the 4th quarter valued at approximately $769,000.
-Institutional investors own 85.15% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Virtu Financial LLC acquired a new stake in shares of PNM Resources during the fourth quarter valued at about $218,000.
+Jane Street Group LLC bought a new stake in shares of PNM Resources in the 3rd quarter valued at $239,000.
+LPL Financial LLC acquired a new position in shares of PNM Resources during the fourth quarter valued at about $278,000.
+Cubist Systematic Strategies LLC acquired a new position in PNM Resources during the fourth quarter worth $769,000.
+Finally, Mackenzie Financial Corp lifted its position in PNM Resources by 561.3% in the 4th quarter.
+Mackenzie Financial Corp now owns 38,383 shares of the utilities provider’s stock valued at $1,751,000 after acquiring an additional 32,579 shares in the last quarter.
+85.15% of the stock is owned by institutional investors.

 PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
 It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
 The PNM segment includes the retail electric utility operations of the company.